Phil Walsh (English footballer): Career

+Prior to the 2010/2011 League One season Dagenham bolstered their squad in hopes of adjusting to the standard of League One.
 On 13 August 2010, Walsh joined Barnet on loan as cover for injured striker Steve Kabba.
 His spell was successful in a struggling side, scoring 3 League goals in 8 appearances.
 On 6 January 2011 Walsh joined Cheltenham Town on a month's loan.

-Walsh joined Hayes & Yeading United on loan in January 2012.
+Dagenham were relegated from League one in the 2010/2011 season.
+Walsh's highlight an appearance away vs Southampton at St Mary's in front of over 20,000 spectators.
+Playing against Adam Lallana, Alex Oxlaide Chamberlain and Jose Fonte.
+Walsh joins Hayes & Yeading United on loan in January 2012.
 In May 2012, Walsh was released by Dagenham due to the expiry of his contract.

-Walsh signed for Ebbsfleet United in the summer of 2012.

-Walsh rejoined one of his previous clubs in Bath City in February 2014.